Vik3927/ERA_v1-S5/README.md

 `python utils.py`

 3. The training will start, and you will see the loss for each epoch printed in the console.
 After training, the script will display the test accuracy.

+## EDA
+The notebook can be used for a visual EDA on the dataset.
+Use `Code block 6` in the `MNIST_build_and_run.ipynb` notebook to plot multiple frames from the dataset at once.
+The `num_frames` can be configured to see the desired number of frames at once.

+## Train
+After setting the desired configurations, there are 2 ways to train the model.
+1. Simply run

+        python utils.py

+2. Import `utils.py` as a module in your notebook using

+        from utils import main
+        main()

 ## License